 “A few years ago, we created an induction program, so when they walk across the stage during graduation, they’re not finished with us,” Wilson said.
 “They continue with us for their first three years of teaching as a part of our induction program.
 It’s a bridge between the preparation program and the practice of being out in the schools and actually having their own classrooms.”

 For more than 20 years, the College of Education has also hosted the Impacting Student Learning (ISL) Conference at Augusta University.
 It is a forum created for innovative and dedicated educators to get the support needed to improve their classrooms and promote a lifetime of learning.

 Registration is free for all Augusta University faculty and students, as well as faculty in public and private schools in Burke, Columbia, Emanuel, Glascock, Jefferson, Jenkins, Lincoln, McDuffie, Richmond, Taliaferro, Warren and Wilkes counties.

 “That’s part of the way that we give back to the community,” Wilson said.
 “We really emphasize to our first-year, second-year and third-year teachers who are in their induction years to come back in the spring to participate in a professional learning day on a Saturday.
 That conference is a great shot in the arm in terms of motivation and reminding them of why they entered the profession because sometimes that gets a little blurry as you work through those long days and try to deal with the exhaustion of being a teacher.”

 Guiding teachers who educate locally

-Jenicia Anderson, a kindergarten teacher at Sue Reynolds Elementary School in Richmond County, is a graduate of Augusta University and will earn her specialist degree in early childhood education by the end the year.
+Jenicia Anderson, a kindergarten teacher at Sue Reynolds Elementary School in Richmond County, is a graduate of Augusta University and will earn her specialist degree in elementary education by the end of the year.